azuredevcollege/trainingdays/day7/challenges/challenge-1.md

 ![Dashboard Overview](./img/all-namespaces-dashboard.png)

+> **Security Note:** The dashboard component is considered a "security risk", because it is an additional way to access your cluster - and you have to take care of securing it.
+Normally, you would not install the dashboard component in production clusters.
+There is an option for disabling the dashboard, even after installation: `az aks disable-addons -a kube-dashboard -n my_cluster_name -g my_cluster_resource_group`.

 # Run your first pod

 Now we will run our first pod on our kubernetes cluster.
 Let's keep the `kubectl proxy` command